SahilHemnani777/Regression/README.md

 Multiple linear regression (MLR), also known simply as multiple regression, is a statistical technique that uses several explanatory variables to predict the outcome of a response variable.
 Multiple regression is an extension of linear (OLS) regression that uses just one explanatory variable.
 MLR is used extensively in econometrics and financial inference.

-`Predecting how t0 maximise the profit dor the startup` model
+`Predecting how to maximise the profit for the startup` model

 [CodeLab](https://github.com/SahilHemnani777/Regression/blob/main/Copy_of_multiple_linear_regression.ipynb)